menu cross down-arrow up-arrow

 One of the main questions we get when we get asked how to start a travel blog is what pages should I make first.

 Well obviously the Home Page is quite important, but your theme will probably define that.
-In my opinion, the most important page on your website is your about page.
+In my opinion, the most important page on your travel blog is your about page.

 Step #6 About Page